hagnerd/react-rp/README.md

+⚠️T*THE API IS VERY LIKELY TO CHANGE, AND BREAK*

+I'm still in the exploratory-phase of how I want the API to work, so I will be making frequent breaking changes.

 ## What is react-rp?

+At its core, `react-rp` is a single function with smart defaults, and a flexible api, to help you write your render props.
+What's great is that it is small, so small in fact that you can just copy it into your project instead of running `npm install @hagnerd/react-rp`.
+But you can always install it if you'd like 😉.

-A single function that makes the logic around supporting multiple props for rendering in React easier.
-This is based on a utility that I end up writing in pretty much every react project I create (in a utils file/folder).
+`react-rp` is based on a utility that I end up writing in pretty much every react project I create (in a utils file/folder).
 I decided to finally publish it to NPM and put it up on Github because of a stream that Kent C Dodds did about refactoring a Render Props component to use a Custom Hook with the Render Props pattern.

 I realized that even though it is a small function, and fairly easy to wrap your head around, it is also flexible and therefore may be usable by people other than myself.